 On February 9, 2000, International Merchandising Corporation and International Managements, Inc. (collectively, "IMG") filed a complaint in the United States District Court for the Northern District of Ohio, Eastern Division, against Signatures Network, Inc., a subsidiary of iCast and CMGI, CMGI and iCast.
 The complaint asserts claims against Signatures for breach of contract, promissory estoppel, in quantum meruit and against CMGI and iCast for tortious interference with contract and tortious interference with prospective contractual relations.
-The complaint seeks damages of not less than \$15,000,000 plus stock options against Signatures, as well as the value of alleged services performed by IMG.
+The complaint seeks damages of not less than 15,000,000plus stock options against Signatures, as well as the value of alleged services performed by IMG.
 The complaint also seeks damages against CMGI and iCast in an amount of not less than \$15,000,000, as well as punitive damages.
 If CMGI does not prevail in this proceeding, the outcome could adversely affect CMGI's financial condition and results of operations.
+On March 10, 2000, IMG voluntarily withdrew its motion to compel arbitration and the parties agreed in principle to submit all claims they may have against each other to private, binding arbitration.
+On March 22, 2000, the parties filed a joint motion with the court requesting that IMG's motion be taken off the court's calendar.
+The defendants have not yet filed a response to IMG's complaint.